NumPower/numpower/README.md

 > **You must explicitly copy the arrays you want to use in your devices**.
 Cross-array operations (like adding) will
 > raise an exception if the arrays used are on different devices.

+## DNN Features
+When NumPower identifies the oneDNN or cuDNN libraries during compilation, some resources for DNN will be available for use.

+This includes for example high performance feed forward and backward for convolutions and pooling for both CPU (oneDNN) and GPU (cuDNN).

+If you do not have any of the libraries installed, all DNN API methods calls will raise a fatal error.